shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

 #### Task summary

-In this task you enabled replication from the Hyper-V host to Azure Migrate and configured the replicated VM size in Azure.
+In this task, you enabled replication from the Hyper-V host to Azure Migrate and configured the replicated VM size in Azure.

 ### Task 4: Configure Networking